Sarthak-Singhania/ISC/README.md

 # Backend
-- The backend has been created using Python(Flask framework) and Node.JS(Express.JS framework).
-Flask has been used to handle the operations between the user and the database.
+- The backend has been created using Python(Flask framework).
+Flask has been used to handle the operations between the user and the database by creating REST APIs
-- Express.JS has been used for user authentication along with Firebase which has been used to manage the users and to maintain the user privacy.
-- There is 'server' folder that contains two sub-folders 'python' and 'js' each having the respective code for the backend.
+- The 'main.py' is the file that contains all the APIs that have been created for the app.
-- The user operations are managed by 'main_user.py'.
-- The seller operations are managed by 'main_seller.py'
-- The required packaged can be installed using the requirements.txt file and package.json

-# Database
-We have used MySQL as our database engine.
-There 9 tables in our database:
-    1) Orders - This table records all the orders placed by the user with order no as the primary key.
-    2) Products_in_order - This table records all the products in a specific order with the order no and sku as composite primary key.
-    3) Products - This table records all the products that are listed on the platform with sku as the primary key.
-    4) Keywords - This table records all the keywords of a specific product to make search easier with keywork and sku as primary key.
-    5) Categories - This table records all the categories that are available on the platform with category id as the primary key.
-    6) Users - This table maintains the records of the users with username as the primary key.
-    7) Cart - This table maintains the users cart with the username and sku as the primary key.
-    8) Seller - This table records the sellers that are registered on the platform.
-    9) Reviews - This table maintains the review given by each user for a specific product.
+- MySQL has been used as the database.
+The complexity of the project required complex SQL relational queries being written that is why it was chosen as our database backend.
+- The app contains features like blacklisting, the slots being reset at the end of the week etc. these are handled by the other programmes which are programmed into the server as cron jobs which run at specific moments in time.